 Stabilizing and destabilizing agencies

-In general, the actors were spotted according to their social function/action in the urban realm, and accordingly ”flattened” and re-addressed from an ANT standpoint.
-According to the qualitative data collected mainly through non-structured interviews, it came up that analyzing functional and supportive agency bring an additional layer of expla- nations on urban reality.
-Apart from intermediary/mediator roles and associations, this interpretations brings in another type of internal networking.
+In general, the actors were identified according to their social function/action in the urban realm, and accordingly ”flattened” and re-addressed from an ANT standpoint.
+According to the qualitative data collected, mainly through non-structured interviews, it is apparent that analyzing functional and supportive agency brings an additional layer of explanations of urban reality.
+Apart from intermediary/mediator roles and associations, this interpretation brings in another type of internal networking.

-In fact, the differentiation of functional and supportive networks indicate possibility that the actors change their roles by alter their internal network engagement.
-Socially functional networks indicate the social category of actors in reference to general categories of politico-economic social order (political role and the system of finance).
-The notion of supportive/secondary networks is laid out more as a significant subset of actors’ agency
+In fact, the differentiation of functional and supportive networks indicate the possibility that actors change their roles by altering their internal network engagement.
+Socially functional networks indicate the social category of actors in reference to general categories of the politico-economic social order (political role and the system of finance).
+The notion of supportive/secondary networks is laid out more as a significant subset of the actors’ agency

 already figuring in any of structural networks.
 However, secondary networks explicate their bipolar character and their presence in more than one internal network simultaneously.
-As primary role is associative within structural networks, a secondary role might be stabilizing/destabilizing and it figures within supportive networks.
+As a primary role is associative within structural networks, a secondary role might be stabilizing/destabilizing and it figures within supportive networks.

-Socially functional networks The most important issue of these networks is to (re)- distribute actions across local social realm.
-Of special importance is the fine tuning of the range of public actors: polity, public institutions, urban authorities, public enterprises and public utility companies.
+Socially functional networks: The most important issue of these networks is to (re)- distribute actions across the local social realm.
+Of special importance is the fine tuning of a range of public actors: polity, public institutions, urban authorities, public enterprises and public utility companies.
 The data on these socially functional networks are extracted from the questionnaires among senior and young experts and young professionals in urban planning and architecture.

 An interesting example is the case of Urban Planning Institute.
-Even though it is the most important consultant of the city authorities upon urban development and the major planning body in the city, it is not anymore financed directly from the city budget.
-According to the informant and publicly available data, Urban Planning Institute is financed from public procurement at the city level and from the financial means of the Belgrade Land Development agency for the public sector enagament at the city level.
-Moreovoer, it also acts as a private company, being engaged by the public sector through the public procurement at the national level; as well as it competes for other privately financed jobs at the market (UZ interview).
-The procedure is the same, either the client is a private company or a public institution; while the conduct may vary depending on clientele relationships within institutions.
+Even though it is the most important consultant of the city authorities upon urban development and the major planning body in the city, it is no longer financed directly from the city budget.
+According to the informant and publicly available data, the Urban Planning Institute is financed from public procurement at the city level and from the financial means of the Belgrade Land Development agency for public sector engagement at the city level.
+Moreover, the institute also acts as a private company, engaged by the public sector through public procurement at the national level, as well as competing for other privately financed jobs on the market (UZ interview).
+The procedure is the same, with the client either a private company or a public institution, while the conduct may vary depending on the clientele relationships within the institutions.

-A special place is devoted to rising agency of public-private partnership: BWP, pub- lic transportation in Belgrade, ”Dom omladine” cultural institution; as well as those in prospect: Sava center congress hall and Airport Belgrade.
-While private enterprises is a sole metaphor of private interest, the agency tracking within networks indicate that it is very common that public-oriented actors actually pursue private interests through their activities.13
+A special place is devoted to the rising agency of public-private partnership: BWP, public transportation in Belgrade, ”the Dom Omladine” cultural institution; as well as those in prospect: Sava Center congress hall and Airport Belgrade.
+While private enterprise is a sole metaphor of private interest, the agency tracking within networks indicate that it is very common that public-oriented actors actually pursue private interests through their activities.13

-The representatives of civil sector are formal and informal organizations.
-The informants indicated a wider range of categories [i.e. National authorities, City authorities, Municipality authorities, the Ministry of CTI, City planning departments, Research institutions, Universities and education, Professional associations, Public enterprises, International NGOs, Local community, Local NGOs, The media, Political parties, Public-private enterprises, Private investment funds, Private investors and citizens) that had been aggregated to distinct public, private or civil agency of actors.
+The representatives of the civil sector include both formal and informal organizations.
+The informants indicated a wider range of categories [i.e. national authorities, cauthorities, municipal authorities, the Ministry of CTI, city planning departments, research institutions, universities and education, professional associations, public enterprises, international NGOs, the local community, local NGOs, the media, political parties, public-private enterprises, private investment funds, private investors and citizens) than had been aggregated to the distinct public, private or civil agency of actors.

 An example is the importance of public enterprise and public utility companies for local planning, namely on the scope of physical and practical constraints they set on spatial interventions and building.
-An interviewee from the public sector stated that, during the plan preparation procedures, Urban Planning
+An interviewee from the public sector stated that, during the plan preparation procedures, the Urban Planning